 Here is everything you need to know about EV charging.

-In Greater London, there are more than 10,000 charging points, being the geographical area with the most EV charging stations in the UK.
+Currently, there are over 45,000 charging stations all around the UK, across 26,000 charging locations.
+In Greater London, there are more than 14,000 charging points, being the geographical area with the most EV charging stations in the UK.

 Zap-Map is a useful app for searching available charging points.
 It allows you to see where the nearest charging station is and offer live updates for other EV drivers.
 Zap-Map to EV charging is similar to what Waze is for traffic — a trustworthy road-side assistant.